pupitetris/cesium-vr/README.md

 ### Interaction

+#### Legacy

 - Hit `Enter` to make the browser fullscreen and enter VR mode.
 - The mouse can be used on the left eye to navigate.
 Number keys take you to some pre-set locations.
 Hit `L` at any time to level the camera to the globe surface.
 - The `WASD` keys allow horizontal movement with `Q` and `E` allowing vertical movement.
 Holding `Shift` speeds up all movement.

+#### Meta Quest 2

+- As expected, use the HMD to point the camera in 3DoF.
+You should interact while standing or sitting on a rotating seat.
+- Both left and right controls work the same, at the same time, but all interaction can be achieved with one control.
+- Relative to the camera orientation, the stick will translate forwards and laterally (±X and ±Z).
+- Use the thumb trigger to go up, relative to the camera orientation (+Y).
+- Use the main trigger to amplify movement, up to 10 times faster.
+- Tip: if you want advance while looking down but don't want to lose altitude, press the thumb trigger lightly to compensate.

 If you are having any problems, visit the [WebXR Sample Pages](https://immersive-web.github.io/webxr-samples/) to check you